Your highest performing salesperson has asked to work from home two days per week. What do you do?

 With a multitude of rapid changes continuing in today’s workforce, we see remote working in Australia as a definite staple in an organisation’s approach to workforce management, engagement and workplace policy.

-How’s this for proof: in 2019, the International Workforce Group (IWG) surveyed 15,000 people across 80 countries.
+How’s this for proof: The International Workforce Group (IWG) surveyed 15,000 people across 80 countries.
 The findings included: